 Foods high in vitamin C include:

 - Berries (including strawberries)

 - Mustard and turnip greens

 - Red peppers

 - Sunflower seeds

-Mushrooms (especially shiitake) contain beta-glucans, which are complex carbohydrates that help strengthen your immune system against illness and disease.
+Mushrooms (especially shiitake) contain beta-glucans, which according to a 2010 study published in the journal Molecular Nutrition and Food Research, are complex carbohydrates that help strengthen your immune system against illness and disease.